Definition and Example of IRS Form W-8

 There are five types of Form W-8.
 Choosing the correct one depends on who the payee is, who the withholding agent is, and why they're claiming an exemption from withholding.

-- Form W-8BEN is the most common version of this form.
-It’s for use by individuals who want to claim tax treaty benefits or simply foreign status to exempt them from tax withholding.
+Form W-8BEN is the most common version of this form.
+It's used by individuals who want to claim tax treaty benefits or foreign status to exempt them from tax withholding.
 Part II of the form must be completed to claim treaty benefits.
 The payee must have a valid TIN with the U.S. government.

-- Form W-8BEN-E is largely similar to the W8-BEN, but it’s for use when the payee is an entity, such as a trust or corporation, rather than an individual.
+Form W-8BEN-E is largely similar to the W8-BEN.
+But it's used when the payee is an entity, such as a trust or corporation, rather than an individual.

-- Form W-8EXP is for use by payees who are foreign governments, foreign private foundations, or foreign central banks, and they’re tax-exempt according to IRS rules.
-There’s some overlap here with the BEN and ECI forms.
+Form W-8EXP is used by payees who are foreign governments, foreign private foundations, or foreign central banks.
+They're tax-exempt according to IRS rules.
+There's some overlap here with the BEN and ECI forms.
 This one is for use solely for exemptions claimed under certain terms of the Internal Revenue Code: Sections 115(2), 501(c), 892, 895, or 1443(b).

-- Form W-8IMY is for use by foreign withholding agents who are intermediaries accepting payment on behalf of an exempt payee, partnership or other flow-through business type, and foreign trust.
+Form W-8IMY is used by foreign withholding agents who are intermediaries accepting payment on behalf of an exempt payee, partnership or another flow-through business type, or foreign trust.

 Where To Get a W-8 Form

-All versions, including interactive ones, of Form W-8 are available on the IRS website.
+All versions of Form W-8 are available on the IRS website, including interactive ones.
 They can be completed online and printed out, or you can print out blank copies.
 They can also be saved to your computer or laptop.

 What To Do If You Don't Receive Form W-8